akelman/ggpeps/README.md

 For the rest of the tutorial, we assume it to be in `~/.pyenv/`.
     ```
     cd ~/.pyenv
-    python -m venv gaussianenv
+    python -m venv ggpeps
     ```
     Assuming you are using bash or zsh, you can activate the environment with `source ~/.pyenv/gaussianenv/bin/activate`.
 If you are using csh, instead use `source ~/.pyenv/gaussianenv/bin/activate.csh`.
     Upon activation, you will notice that your prompt changes.
-As long as it is prefixed by `(gaussianenv)` the virtual environment is active.
+As long as it is prefixed by `(ggpeps)` the virtual environment is active.
     The virtual environment can be deactivated with `deactivate`.
 <br/>
 2. **Clone the code**